 The traditional seaside part of town blends into the picturesque thatched cottages of Shanklin Old Town at the head of the impressive Shanklin Chine.
+The Chine, first opened its gates in 1817; this historic gorge is not only a popular destination, but the longest established attraction on the Isle of Wight.
 The delightful nature trail through the Chine is not to be missed and includes a surprising relic of the Second World War- a section of PLUTO, the Pipeline Under The Ocean, which was used to pump fuel under the sea to France for the Normandy landings.
-Although a quieter and more intimate resort than Sandown, it nevertheless has its own theatre, lively pubs and entertainment.
+The Chine has enticed millions of visitors to wander through and marvel at its natural beauty.

 If you’re energetic and enjoy longer walks – carry on to St Catherine’s Lighthouse.
 Just remember to pack your good shoes and bring plenty of water!

 Another iconic attraction on this quaint seaside resort is the Shanklin theatre, an all-round entertainment venue that has performances available to suit all tastes.
 The 615 seat venue first opened its doors in 1874, and has since hosted a brilliant variety of entertainment over the years; from comedy acts, to theatre and ballet, traditional circus and even sports such as wrestling!
 The theatre has something for the young and young at heart.